 One thing that was very annoying about the Xtreme was a slight stutter that occurs at the very beginning of a song.
 It only lasts about a second but it’s enough to ruin more intros than you thought you cared for.
 Besides that, the Xtreme works exactly how we expected it to: pretty damn good.
 Another cool feature we got to test out is the JBL Connect button which lets you connect and sync multiple JBL speakers together.
 We paired the Xtreme with the Flip 3 together at the time of this review and they were perfectly in sync.
 Of course, the new Xtreme 2 lets you connect to up to 100 JBL speakers (way to show off) but I find it rare to ever be connecting more than two anyway so unless that’s important to you it really isn’t too big a deal.

-Unfortunately, not everything is perfect, and the highs do tend to have a good amount of harshness.
-Luckily the Xtreme gets pretty loud so lowering the volume a bit to get rid of the harshness doesn’t cost you too much in terms of volume.
+Unfortunately, not everything is perfect, and the speaker fails to accurately reproduce treble notes.
+But what do you expect from a portable, single unit speaker?
 Hate or Glory by Gesaffelstein is almost impossible to enjoy fully because the already prominent hi-hats towards the end of the song seem to be given a boost that makes them a little painful to the ears.
 I’m sure this won’t be an issue if you’re using the speaker outside but if you happen to be in a closed room or standing close to it, it’s not too enjoyable.
 Great song though.

-Overall the JBL Xtreme is still a great speaker and still worth picking up.
-If you can overlook the stutter at the beginning, have a thing for loud tunes, and don’t mind having a slightly less convenient method of transporting it then this might be the one for you.
-Not to mention, it’s significantly cheaper than the newer version, which doesn’t have many big improvements anyway.
+Overall the JBL Xtreme is still a great speaker and still worth picking up, but it’s technically discontinued.
 If you get one for yourself, chances are its main uses are going to be blasting music while having a party or cleaning your room.
 That is the same thing, isn’t it?